Guide to the National Student Survey: FAQs

 The NSS is a high profile annual census of nearly half a million students across the UK.
 Conducted each year since 2005, it is an established survey and produces influential data, giving students a powerful voice to help shape the future of their course at their university or college.
 The survey runs across all publicly funded Higher Education Institutions (HEIs) in England, Wales, Northern Ireland, and Scotland, as well as all Alternative Providers (APs) in England, with specific course designation for new students.
 Further Education Colleges (FECs) in England and Further Education Institutions (FEIs) in Wales with directly funded Higher Education students are eligible to participate.

 The survey is aimed at final year undergraduates with the purpose of gathering feedback from all students at the end of their studies.
-Students are asked to respond to 27 questions relating to various aspects of their course.
+Students are asked to respond to 27 core questions relating to various aspects of their course.
 They are also given the opportunity to make open-ended positive and negative comments on their student learning experience as a whole at their university or college.

 Why is the NSS conducted?